How We Track Your ROI

 Mistake 1: Counting Connections as Leads

-The Fix: Connections aren't a stage in your funnel.
+Our Approach: Connections aren't a stage in our funnel.
 They're a prerequisite for messaging.
-Track response rate, not connection rate.
+We track response rate, not connection rate.

 Mistake 2: Inflating Qualified Interest

-The Fix: Apply strict criteria.
-Only count as qualified if they've taken an action toward meeting: asked for information, provided contact details, agreed to timing, or similar.
+Our Approach: We apply strict criteria.
+We only count as qualified if they've taken an action toward meeting: asked for information, provided contact details, agreed to timing, or similar.

 Mistake 3: Stopping Tracking at Handoff

-The Problem: Lead gets handed to client, outreach team marks it "done," no one follows up.
+The Problem: Lead gets handed to you, we mark it "done," no one follows up.
 Months later, no one knows what happened.

-The Fix: Handoff isn't the end—it's a stage change.
-Continue tracking through meeting, proposal, and close.
-Own the follow-up.
+Our Approach: Handoff isn't the end—it's a stage change.
+We continue tracking through meeting, proposal, and close.
+We own the follow-up.

 Mistake 4: Not Tracking Losses

 The Problem: All attention on wins.
-Prospects who drop out vanish from the tracker without explanation.
+Prospects who drop out vanish without explanation.

-The Fix: Every prospect who doesn't progress should be marked Lost with a reason.
-Pattern in loss reasons = diagnostic gold.
+Our Approach: Every prospect who doesn't progress gets marked Lost with a reason.
+Patterns in loss reasons = diagnostic gold.

 Mistake 5: Batching Updates